 Are There Any Playoff Games Available on Amazon Prime Video?

 Yes.
 The Thursday Night Football arrangement between Amazon and the NFL includes a playoff wild card game.
-In 2022, that game will be held on January 10th.

 Where Can I Find Live NFL Games on Amazon Fire TV?